2yan/reddit_abathor/README.md

 ( If underlying truths change and you don't realize that, you're the scrub).

 Notes: you can also subtract tickers from each other, so you can test hypothesis like is the difference between gold & silver a predictor of the market?
 Abathor:regress( SPY, GDX - SLVP)!
+### Correlate command
+Abathor: correlate(ticker1, ticker2, ticker3..., .., .. )!
+Spits back a spearman rank correlation matrix of all the aformentioned tickers.

 ### Future commands.
 Thinking of doing something that will tell you historical portfolio performance over time of a given portfolio,  & how your portfolio would have done if you a) market hedged and b) inversed it while market hedging.